quou/openmv/README.md

 The default project also creates a loading screen while the `on_init` function in the logic project is running.
 Comment out lines 32-65 in `bootstrapper/src/main.c` to remove this if you don't want it.

+### Using the Core Library
+Alternatively, you can simply use the `core` project by itself to manage things for a game.
+Doing this, you have manual control over things like the game loop.

+By default, the core is built as a dynamic library.
+It can also be built as a static library, by editing the premake script.
+Note that this has some technical implications.

 ## Levels
 Levels are created using the Tiled level editor and exported using a custom binary